Dolapo-A/Dolapo-A/README.md

 I am a software developer, I love turning ideas into functional and elegant mobile and web applications.
 Here, you'll find some of my notable projects and ways to connect with me.

-- I have experience with Java, Flutter, mySQL and Firebase
+- I have experience with Flutter, React, mySQL and Firebase.
 - 👯 I’m looking to collaborate on Open Source Projects
 ## About Me